Satisfactory Academic Progress

 VSCS earned credits count as both attempted and earned credits and count toward grade point average.

 Once a student has met all graduation requirements for their program and are eligible to graduate, they are no longer eligible to receive Federal financial aid.

 Students with documented disabilities may be allotted additional time for completion of courses.

 Grades and credits excluded from the calculation of a student’s grade point average by amelioration must be included in the evaluation of a student’s Satisfactory Academic Progress for both PACE and GPA per Federal Regulation.
 Amelioration can be addressed in the appeal process if applicable.

 Students will have their academic progress evaluated at the end of each spring semester regardless of whether the student received financial aid.

-Students not meeting Satisfactory Academic Progress standards will receive communication via email to their Castleton email account and in some situations, letters will be sent to the mailing address on record.
+Students not meeting Satisfactory Academic Progress standards will receive communication via email to their Castleton email account and in some cases, letters may be sent to the mailing address on record.

 Students on Financial Aid “SUSPENSION” may submit a SAP APPEAL